 Why it remains a popular design

 Other options, such as multi-stage or rotary screw dry pump designs run at much higher speeds, usually around 3600 rpm.
 This may affect bearing life, especially those designs that have overhung rotors.
-They can be a good option if the process gives off condensable vapors (such as wax), because the pump temperature can be controlled to pass the vapor through the pump and then trap it.
+They can be a good option if the process gives off condensable vapors (such as wax) because the pump temperature can be controlled to pass the vapor through the pump and then trap it.
 In dirty and dusty applications the contaminant can be blown through the dry pump mechanism using an inert gas purge and then trapped.
 However, most manufacturers do not offer service training on this newer technology – preferring to take the service calls themselves or having you return the pump to their facility for repair.
-Lastly, there is a premium price to pay, although one company does say their pump will run for 5 years before it needs to be serviced, and for OEMs it adds to the price of the package being quoted, unless the customer specifies a certain vacuum pump product.
+Lastly, there is a premium price to pay, although one company does say their pump will run for 5 years before it needs to be serviced, and for OEMs, it adds to the price of the package being quoted, unless the customer specifies a certain vacuum pump product.

 Stokes, Kinney and other similar vacuum pumps

-In my years of experience working with the rotary piston type of vacuum pump I do not know who has the most pumps in the marketplace, Stokes or Kinney.
-David Webb notes, in his article “History of Mechanical Vacuum Pumps in the USA”, that in the 1960s Stokes overtook Kinney in number of pumps sold due to their success in the heat treating industry.
+In my years of experience working with the rotary piston type of vacuum pump, I do not know who has the most pumps in the marketplace, Stokes or Kinney.
+David Webb notes, in his article “History of Mechanical Vacuum Pumps in the USA”, that in the 1960s Stokes overtook Kinney in a number of pumps sold due to their success in the heat treating industry.

-Certainly the number of pumps being manufactured has a direct relationship to the manufacturing cost of each pump.
+Certainly, the number of pumps being manufactured has a direct relationship to the manufacturing cost of each pump.
 That is why vacuum pump companies are bought by other companies to make the most efficient use of costly machine tools and purchasing power.

 As I said above, Kinney became part of Tuthill Vacuum and Blower Systems business some years ago.

 Stokes was owned at one time by Pennwalt, and then by Smith’s Industries prior to being bought by the old BOC Edwards which is now Edwards Vacuum Inc. As both the Kinney and Stokes names are well known in the vacuum pump industry, both trade names continue to be used by the respective owners.
-Perhaps due to lax security on engineering drawings and certainly due to the ability of talented employees to reverse engineer anything from valve springs to complete pumps there are “clones” of both Stokes and Kinney in the marketplace.
+Perhaps due to lax security on engineering drawings and certainly due to the ability of talented employees to reverse engineer anything from valve springs to complete pumps, there are “clones” of both Stokes and Kinney in the marketplace.
 Two that I know of are made in the USA and there may be two or more others that come from offshore and marketed under different names once here.